silverwind/dnsbl/README.md

 Returns a `Promise` that resolves to `true` or `false`, indicating if the address is listed (e.g. the DNS query returned a non-empty result).
 Will reject on error.

+If you add `includeTxt` to the options, it will return a object:
+- `listed` *boolean* - a boolean indicating if the address is listed on the blacklist.
+- `txt` *string[]* - an array of txt records if IP is blacklisted

 ### dnsbl.batch(addresses, blacklists, [options])
 - `addresses` *string* or *Array* - one or more IP addresses.
 - `blacklists` *string* or *Array* - one or more blacklist hostnames.